mtuts/Web-Design-Examples/README.md

   - Lesson 4.2: Using border rules to draw a star.
   - Lesson 4.3: Selector priority order.
   - Lesson 4.4: Complete webpage with reasonable layout

+### JavaScript
+- Lab 5
+  - Lesson 5.1: Introduction to internal JavaScript and debugging methods such as `document.write`, `document.writeln`, and `consol.log`.
+  - Lesson 5.2: Defining variables, undefined values, unary operator, automatic type conversion
+  - Lesson 5.3: Arithmetic operation
+  - Lesson 5.4: `if-else-statement`, short `if-statement`, `switch`
+  - Lesson 5.5: loops, breaking out of loop
+  - Lesson 5.6: popup windows (`alert`, `prompt`, and `confirm`)
+  - Lesson 5.7: Defining a `function`, parameters and scopes
+- Lab 6
+  - Lesson 6.1: Data Structure: Array, Stack, and update core language using prototype (example used here: implementing Queue by defining new method dequeue within Array class).
+  - Lesson 6.2: OOP, Defining basic object, class, and class inheritance.
+  - Lesson 6.3: DOM, get element(s) by id, class name, and tag name.
+  - Lesson 6.4: include external JS files, more practice in DOM CSS selector (`querySelector`, `querySelectorAll`).
+  - Lesson 6.5: Create new element and append it to document.
+  - Lesson 6.6: Introduction into Events, (`window.onload`, `addEventListener`, `removeEventListener`, and `window.resize` handlers)
+  - Lesson 6.7: Button click handler, Form submit handler, form validator, and Regular Expression
+- Lab 7
+  - Lesson 7.1:
+    - Concept of multi-threading in JavaScript (simulate multi-threading in JavaScript even though JS does not completely support multi-threading, using `setTimeout`, `setInterval`).
+    - LocalStorage: using browser `localStorage` as our Database storage.
+  - Lesson 7.2: Keyboard handler
+  - Lesson 7.3: Another usage of `setInterval` and getting window size information.
+  - Lesson 7.4: Introduction to HTML5 canvas, an advance drawing tools (canvas: replace the usage of Macromedia Flash where canvas killed flash since HTML5 released)

+  - JavaScript useful usages examples: (lab instructor could show students the possibility of JavaScript which help them to invent new project ideas from these examples)
+    - **AddressBook**: Object-Oriented programming that include form validator, regular expression, manage database (browser localStorage) and much more.
+    - **DrawApp**: Also OOP application provides drawing tools to draw line, circle, rectangle, and square.
+    - **Game**: an interactive game that records points detect when user complete basic level.
+Students could learn from this example how to interact with keyboard.
+    - **Painter**: a complete application similar to Windows Paint application done in less than 190 lines using JavaScript and HTML5 canvas only to draw several shapes with different setting and colors.
+Also, it provides how to save canvas image as PNG.
+Students could learn from this example how to handle mouse and keyboard events such as mouse-move, mouse-down, mouse-up, and keyup.